evanfuture/dotfiles/README.md

 - Exports from local databases
 - Export stashes from OneTab (chrome and firefox, maybe)
 - List of VS Code extensions (mackup should handle backing up the user settings)
+- Backup any custom fonts installed in FontBoook
 - Did you update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`?
 - Be sure mackup files are actually backed up